equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 But If you're creating black/white/grey wireframes check online tool [UX pin](https://www.uxpin.com/).
-If you are UX guy and newer tried it you would be supprise how much you can do with a online tool.
+If you are UX guy and newer tried it you would be suprise how much you can do with a online tool.
 As a Linux guy with lack of software options I've use to use it way before my Chromebook experiment.
 It's really comprehensive UX tool.

-If you need to resize an image that a clumsy designer sent you in wrong size, or you need to do some simple css sprice or image alteration for which [Gimp](https://www.gimp.org/) would be good enough check out [Pixlr](https://pixlr.com).
+If you need to resize an image that a clumsy designer sent you in wrong size, or you need to do some simple css image-sprite or image alteration for which [Gimp](https://www.gimp.org/) would be good enough check out [Pixlr](https://pixlr.com).
 Pixlr is a online Photoshop wannabe that contains lot of features (yes layers included).
 You can can install Chrome extension for Pixlr that will give you bit better